-December 21, 2012 marks the Winter Solstice, the official beginning of winter, and the shortest day of the year in the Northern Hemisphere.
+December 21, 2013 marks the Winter Solstice, which is the official beginning of winter, and the shortest day of the year in the Northern Hemisphere.
 But there's a light at the end of this tunnel -- literally!
 As the temperatures fall throughout the winter, the light grows, representing new hope during a time of darkness.

 Astrologically, the Winter Solstice marks the moment the Sun -- the ruler of the zodiac -- moves from adventurous Fire sign Sagittarius to the steady Earth sign of Capricorn.
 This is the dark night of the year, a day when the Sun appears to stand still.
 It's a time for light and laughter, but also deep reflection.